 Here is a simple green LED flashlight built around 555 timer IC (IC1) and powered from a 3V battery pack.

 Green LED based flashlights are widely used by hunters and others in similar activities to light up their way and alert other hunters of their presence.
-Green light does not interfere with the hunt, as animals are blind or indifferent to green light.
+The colour green does not interfere with the hunt, as animals are blind or indifferent to green light.
 Green is also a good night-vision retention colour that allows one to distinguish colours such as yellow and red on maps and charts.

 Key component of this flashlight is a 555 timer (IC1) that is configured as an astable multivibrator generating a 50 per cent duty cycle square wave at approximately 6Hz frequency.
 Three 5mm green LEDs (LED1 through LED3) are connected at output pin 3 of IC1.
 Resistors R1 through R3 limit the current through the LEDs to prevent them from burning up.